barbarer/py4e-int/_sources/turtles/SE_turtle/pps-SE-pp1.rst

             event.preventDefault();

             // Display a popup window
-            alert('Please try again to complete the mixed-up puzzle first.' + "\n" + 'Remember, you can click the "Help me" button to remove an unnecessary block or combine two blocks.' + "\n" + ' You can skip the puzzle after 8 attempts.');
+            alert('Please try again to complete the mixed-up puzzle first.' + "\n" + 'Remember, you can click the "Help me" button to remove an unnecessary block or combine two blocks.' + "\n" + 'You can skip the puzzle after 8 attempts.');
             return false;
         }
     }